djhackersdev/bemanitools/doc/iidxhook/iidxhook5.md

 Use dxwnd and set settings like "Acquire admin caps" and "Fullscreen only"

 ## Background videos aren't working.
 When starting a song, windows is playing the error sound and a message box appears
+If you are running in window mode, you can see an error pop-up window with the title `DirectShow Texture3D Sample` and error message
+`Could not create source filter to graph! hr=<some number>`.

+When running fullscreen, you only hear a windows error sound and the game appears to be frozen when trying to play a background video.

 You are missing a codec to decode and play the videos.
 There are different methods available to get background videos working.
 Probably, the easiest
 solution: grab the CLVSD.ax file and go to Start -> Run -> regsvr32 clvsd.ax